Marble, quartzite, onyx and travertine — works of art from the earth

 Onyx is a rock consisting primarily of calcite or aragonite and is formed by deposition in calcareous waters.
 It is known for its distinctive bands and layers of various colors, formed by mineral deposits during its formation.
 Onyx is a beautiful decorative stone that has even been and continues to be used as a gemstone or material for works of art such as sculptures, vases and jewelry.

-Onyx rocks are particularly exclusive natural stones that are not so commonly found.
-What makes onyx particularly unique is its translucency - the rock is translucent and can therefore be presented in a particularly spectacular way.
-Onyx is one of the high-priced and exclusive types of natural stone.
-In some cultures the onyx is also given one esoteric effect awarded.
-Currently you can only find tables with onyxes in our limited edition Exclusive Line, which gives these special gemstones the attention they deserve.
+Onyx stones are particularly exclusive natural stones that are not found very often.
+What makes onyx particularly unique is its translucency - the stone is translucent and can therefore be staged in a particularly spectacular way.
+Onyx is one of the most expensive and exclusive types of natural stone.
+In some cultures, onyx is also said to have an esoteric effect .
+Currently, you can only find tables with onyx in our limited Exclusive Line , which gives these special gemstones the attention they deserve.

 Our Onyx varieties